mwalmsley/zoobot-3d/README.md

 The general plan is:

-* Use WCS to line up the GZ3D masks with the DESI-LS cutout service fits for MANGA (in progress)
+* Line up the GZ3D masks with the DESI-LS cutout service fits for MANGA (done)
-* Subclass the galaxy-datasets dataloader to add support for segmentation masks
+* Subclass the galaxy-datasets dataloader to add support for segmentation masks (done)
 * Model surgery: separate out the encoder and decoder halves and define as separate forward pass steps.
 Add classification head (zoobot style, Dirichlet loss) to optionally forward pass instead of the decoder half. (in progress)
 * Check the UNet encoder + decoder works for segmentation
 * Check the UNet encoder + classifier head works for classifications